saltstack/salt/doc/topics/cloud/vagrant.rst

       vagrant_runas: my-username  # the username who defined the Vagrantbox on the host
       # vagrant_up_timeout: 300 # (seconds) timeout for cmd.run of the "vagrant up" command
       # vagrant_provider: '' # option for "vagrant up" like: "--provider vmware_fusion"
-      # ssh_host: None  # "None" means try to find the routable ip address from "ifconfig"
+      # ssh_host: None  # "None" means try to find the routable IP address from "ifconfig"
       # target_network: None  # Expected CIDR address of your bridged network
       # force_minion_config: false  # Set "true" to re-purpose an existing VM